zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

 - Finally, go back into your instance.

-    Once inside, run `ls` to verify that you see your zip file.
+    Once inside, run `$ ls` to verify that you see your zip file.

     Now the zip file is in your instance!